dzhashmi/CoolPad/README.md

 CoolPad
 CoolPad is a custom 9-key  macropad with a rotary encoder, an OLED display, and RGB lighting.
 It is powered by the Seeed XIAO RP2040 and runs on QMK firmware.

+Please provide feedback or even ideas on how this can be improved!

 This project was built from scratch.
 With guidance from online sources, the guide found on the project page of Hackclub Blueprint, and AI.

 Case Assembly: